Are you planning your first trip to London?

 Arrival into London

-The Heathrow Express is a quick and efficient way to get into the city from Heathrow Airport.
+The Heathrow Express is a quick and efficient way to get into the city from London Heathrow Airport.
 The train leaves every 15 minutes and arrives in just about the same time to Paddington Station.

-Both airports also have commuter trains, buses, and taxis to get you into London.
-Except for the taxis, these options are less expensive than the express trains but do take more time.
+The airports also have commuter trains, buses, and taxis to get you into London.
+Except for the taxis, these options are less expensive than the express trains mentioned above but do take more time.

 How to get around London